 In Georgia, employees statewide are granted certain rights and responsibilities if they are injured while working.
-Having a sound understanding of these rights can make all the difference in how much compensation an injured party is able to receive, so if you were injured in a workplace accident, it is important to seek the advice of an experienced workers’ compensation attorney who can help explain your legal rights.
+Having a sound understanding of these rights can make all the difference in how much compensation an injured party is able to receive, so if you were injured in a workplace accident, it is important to seek the advice of an experienced Atlanta workers compensation lawyer attorney who can help explain your legal rights.

 Georgia residents who are injured while working have very specific rights, including the rights to:

 - Receive medical, rehabilitation, and income benefits for the purpose of helping the employee return to work;